Dewey McClain: American football career

 McClain is from Okmulgee, Oklahoma, and attended Okmulgee High School.
-He then enrolled East Central State University, where he played college football.
+He then enrolled East Central State University, where he played college football for the East Central Tigers.
 He graduated in 1976 with a Bachelor of Arts in history, with minor concentrations in psychology, sociology, government, and physical education.
 He signed with the Atlanta Falcons as a free agent, and played for Atlanta as a linebacker from 1976 through 1980.
 Before the 1981 season, the Falcons traded McClain to the Green Bay Packers with Frank Reed for Steve Luke and a draft pick, but he became injured in training camp and did not play for the Packers.

 After sitting out a year, McClain returned to football, playing for the Oakland Invaders of the United States Football League in 1983.
 When he discovered that Tulsa was receiving a USFL expansion franchise in 1984, the Oklahoma Outlaws, McClain asked to be made available in the expansion draft so that he could play for them, insisting that he would otherwise retire.
 He exposed in the expansion draft, but selected by the Memphis Showboats.
 He held out, refusing to report to Memphis.
 When training camp opened and McClain did not report, the Showboats agreed to trade McClain to Oklahoma for the rights to Horace Ivory.
 He played for the Outlaws in 1984, before retiring.

 McClain was a founding member and president of the Metro Atlanta chapter of the National Football League Players Association (NFLPA).
 He served as a member of the National Former Players Board of Directors of the NFLPA.